FRANÇAIS

 Experimental assessment of freezing-thawing resistance of rammed earth buildings

-Traoré, Lassana Bakary, Ouellet-Plamondon, Claudiane, Fabbri, Antonin, McGregor, Fionn et Rojat, Fabrice.
+Traoré, Lassana Bakary, Ouellet-Plamondon, Claudiane, Fabbri, Antonin, McGregor, Fionn and Rojat, Fabrice.
 2021. « Experimental assessment of freezing-thawing resistance of rammed earth buildings ».
 Construction and Building Materials, vol. 274.

 Compte des citations dans Scopus : 16.